predix-ui/predix-ui/_pages/develop/context-browser.md

 # Show icons, filter

 The context browser's visual and interaction styles can also be customized to fit the needs of different apps.
-Two commonly-used configurations are:
+Two commonly used configurations are:

 * showing additional icons to users when they hover over context items
 * showing a search input that allows users to filter the visible items to the find the one they are looking for